-CASA stands for Court-Appointed Special Advocates.
-CASA Kendall County is a non-profit organization of volunteers who are voices for abused and neglected children.
-The courts appoint CASA volunteers to gather information and make recommendations to help judges decide what is best for each child.
+CASA stands for Court Appointed Special Advocate.
+CASA volunteers are appointed to juvenile abuse and neglect cases to gather information and make recommendations to help judges decide what is in the best interest of each child.

 What do children gain from having a CASA volunteer?

-CASA volunteers are a source of hope and support for child victims as they wait for the courts to decide where they may safely live.
-Advocates help children access the services they need to heal from their abuse, and the information and recommendations CASA volunteers provide help to expedite the court process and provide better outcomes for children under the court's protection.
-For many abused children, CASA is the only constant during a frightening, uncertain time.
-A CASA volunteer can make an immediate and critical impact on the life of a child.
+CASA volunteers are a source of hope and support for children who have experienced abuse and/or neglect as they wait for the courts to decide where they may safely live.
+Advocates help children access the services they need to heal from the trauma they have experienced.
+The information and recommendations CASA volunteers provide help to expedite the court process and provide better outcomes for children under the court's protection.
+For many children in foster care and the court system, their CASA is the only constant during a frightening, uncertain time.
+A CASA volunteer can make an immediate and critical impact in the life of a child.

 Are CASA volunteers trained and supervised?

-Are volunteers really important to the court and child welfare process?
+Are CASA volunteers really important to the court and child welfare process?

 What kind of person is a CASA volunteer?

-Our volunteers come from all walks of life, and most are employed full-time.
-Volunteers must be 21 or older, undergo a background check and take part in a personal interview.
-Volunteer advocates are patient, open-minded people who have good communication skills, a history of following through on commitments and a willingness to accept guidance.
+Our volunteers come from all walks of life.
+Some are employed full-time while others are students or stay-at-home parents.
+Volunteers must be 21 or older and pass a background check.
+CASA volunteers are patient, open-minded people who have good communication skills, a history of following through on commitments and a willingness to accept guidance.
 Above all, they care about children.